TAbdiukov/extract/JAR.md

 	```
 	* *Note*: PKZip: End Header Signature/End of Zip archive is NOT the place where JAR file ends.
 It only signals that JAR file is ending!

-	Hence we conclude that,
+	Hence, we conclude that,
 	* JAR file most likely starts at 0038097F (according to both CryptoChecker and HexWalk)
 	* JAR file ends somewhere after the "End Header" at 003889ED (according to both CryptoChecker and HexWalk)
 	* JAR file ends before any other meaningful data, for example, before 0038A8D0 (as detected by CryptoChecker.
 Club Nokia URL) and (00)38B8BE (as detected by HexWalk, Unix path)

-3. Typically phone store JAD files for JAR files, where JAD files in turn store JAR file size in plaintext.
+3. Typically, the phone stores JAD files for JAR files, where JAD files in turn store JAR file size in plaintext.
 Let's try our chances.
 Search for `MIDlet-Jar-Size`.
 Luckily, an entry is found at 00370102: `MIDlet-Jar-Size: 32900`
 	*Note: If **`MIDlet-Jar-Size`** is not present, then you will have to improvise!
 You can try over-assuming that JAR file up until "a whatever meaningful entry that follows the end position" or assuming that JAR file ends within 1 KB (+`0x1000`) after End Header Signature.
 In this case, you will end up with a padded, but functional JAR file*.
 4. Now calculate JAR file end position.
 Think about it, it should end at `Start position + length - 1`. -1 is required, so the resulting length matches.
-Hence we have,
+Hence, we have,
 	* 0038097F from step 2
 	* Decimal 32900 from step 3
 	* = hex(0x0038097F + 32900 - 1) = 0x388A02